Equal Exchange: Fairly Traded Gourmet Coffee, Tea & Chocolate

 • co-op member opportunity loans that allow for worker-owners to purchase equity in their worker co-op or to obtain education in the cooperative field.

-We are also supporting co-op networking with co-op to co-op initiatives like the Neighboring Food Co-op Association (NFCA) and the production of a "shelf talker" material that shows consumers that certain products are cooperatively produced.
+They are also supporting co-op networking with co-op to co-op initiatives like the Neighboring Food Co-op Association (NFCA) and the production of a "shelf talker" material that shows consumers that certain products are cooperatively produced.
 (Look for "GO CO-OP" materials around your food co-op!)

 Ashley: What have you gained from your work with CFNE?